 How to contact John Lewis broadband support and customer service

 Two types of telephone support are available: customer support and technical support.
-John Lewis customer service opening hours are 9.00 am to 6.00 pm, seven days a week (except Bank Holidays).
-This is mainly for account problems.
-Their technical broadband support line, however, is open all day every day.
+John Lewis customer service opening hours are 9am to 6pm, seven days a week (except bank holidays).
+Their technical broadband support line is open all day every day.

 John Lewis contact numbers

 To get hold of the right department, there is a single John Lewis customer service phone number to use:

 0800 022 3300

 Call this number and use the menu to select customer support or technical support.

 There is no email address for customer services.
 Instead, you can submit a query or complaint via the online contact form.
 Note that you must enter your John Lewis broadband credentials before submitting a query in the online form.

 In some cases, you might need to contact the broadband department by post.
 The John Lewis address for broadband issues is:

 Is John Lewis broadband down?

 When broadband services go down, you're unable to access the internet, streaming video, and email.
 In most cases, all of these will go down within minutes of each other.
 But how can you check if it's your internet provider that's down, or whether the problem is elsewhere?